Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Related Work

-Some studies have explored time-varying or dynamic queueing models to better reflect real-world variability.
-Eick et al.\ \cite{eick1993mt} provide a theoretical analysis of the $M_t/G/\infty$ queue under sinusoidal input, and Whitt and Zhang \cite{whitt2019forecasting} extend this idea to operational ED forecasting by integrating SARIMA-based arrival models with deterministic queueing logic.
-Several other studies generalize the $M_t/G/\infty$ structure to address real-world data limitations or additional system constraints.
-For example, Li et al.\ \cite{li2019statistical} estimate parameters from interval-censored observations using maximum likelihood, Whitt and Zhao \cite{whitt2017many} incorporate non-Poisson arrivals and Gaussian approximations for staffing decisions, and Chan et al.\ \cite{chan2017queues} introduce inspection-based discharge timing into $M_t/M(T)/\infty$ queues.
-Shi et al.\ \cite{shi2016models} present a more complex processing network that simulates inpatient dynamics, including pre/post-allocation delays and overflow policies.
+Despite the relevance of non-stationary queueing to hospital operations, many applied planning studies still rely on steady-state approximations using time-averaged arrivals and LOS \citep{helm2011design, green2007coping}.
+Some work adopts dynamic queueing models to better reflect variability.
+Eick et al.\ \cite{eick1993mt} analyze the $M_t/G/\infty$ queue under sinusoidal input, and Whitt and Zhang \cite{whitt2019forecasting} integrate SARIMA-based arrivals with deterministic queueing for ED forecasting.
+Other studies extend the $M_t/G/\infty$ framework to address data or system constraints.
+For example, Li et al.\ \cite{li2019statistical} estimate parameters from interval-censored data via maximum likelihood, Whitt and Zhao \cite{whitt2017many} incorporate non-Poisson arrivals with Gaussian staffing approximations, and Chan et al.\ \cite{chan2017queues} model inspection-based discharge timing.
+Shi et al.\ \cite{shi2016models} propose a broader processing network capturing inpatient delays and overflow policies.